kyma-project/kyma/docs/03-tutorials/sec-01-tls-certificates-security.md

   Self-signed certificate
   </summary>

   The self-signed TLS certificate used in Kyma instances deployed with the default `kyma.example.com` domain is valid for 30 days.
-If the self-signed certificate expired for your cluster and you can't, for example, log in to Kyma Dashboard, regenerate the self-signed certificate. <!--consult KK-->
+If the self-signed certificate expired for your cluster and you can't, for example, log in to Kyma Dashboard, regenerate the self-signed certificate. <!--consult Valentin-->

   >>**CAUTION:** When you regenerate the TLS certificate for Kyma, the `kubeconfig` file generated through the Console UI becomes invalid.
-To complete these steps, use the admin `kubeconfig` file generated for the Kubernetes cluster that hosts the Kyma instance you're working on. <!--consult with KK-->
+To complete these steps, use the admin `kubeconfig` file generated for the Kubernetes cluster that hosts the Kyma instance you're working on. <!--consult Valentin-->

   1. Delete the Secret that stores the expired Kyma TLS certificate.
 Run: